Auto Dealership Security Basics

 While motor vehicle theft has trended down since 1990, we actually experienced an 8% increase between 2020 and 2021.
 Why?
-Who can say for certain, but the 35% increase in used car value over the past two years definitely isn’t helping.
+It’s hard to say for certain, but the 35% increase in used car value over the past two years isn’t helping.

 Stealing a car can be very lucrative.
 According to the FBI, Americans lost $7.4 billion to vehicle theft in 2020.
 The average loss per theft was $9,166.
 Your chances of having a stolen vehicle returned to you?
 Only about 50%.